Fiction in the public interest

 History

 The idea for Floodlight was sparked in 2022 when OCCRP Co-Founder Paul Radu and Gabo Foundation General Director Jaime Bello met for the first time in Cartagena, Colombia.
-In their roles at their respective organizations, Paul and Jaime encounter some of the most powerful investigative reporting of our time.
+In their roles at their respective organizations, Paul and Jaime collaborate on some of the most powerful investigative reporting of our time.
 Their mutual passion for truth-based fiction and the impact that film and television can have on audiences seeded this marriage between investigative journalism and the film and television industry.

 After partnering with film industry veterans Philippa Kowarsky and Alesia Weston, Floodlight was officially formed.